Azure/AKS-Landing-Zone-Accelerator/Scenarios/Prometheus & Grafana/README.md

 - Click "Linked Grafana workspaces"
 - Select a Grafana workspace

-Once this has been set up, you then have access to multiple prebuilt dashboards for Prometheus metrics and the ability to customize these dashboards and/or create new ones.
+After setting this up, you can access multiple prebuilt dashboards with Prometheus metrics and customize these dashboards and/or create new ones.